The Hengifoss Hike – Iceland

 There is no other way to get to Hengifoss but to hike there.
 The hike is relatively short and quite easy, though.
 You will find this trail quite easy, even if you are an occasional hiker.

 - Getting there: if you are on the Ring Road (Road 1), you should take road 931 from Egilsstaðir.
 Keep following the road till you arrive at the Parking area at the start of the trail.
 If you are coming from the south and want to take a shortcut, you can take road 939 after Djúpivogur.
 It’s a gravel road suitable for 2wd cars, and the drive is quite scenic.
 Road 939 will then merge into Road 95.
 From there, you can continue onto Road 931 until you reach the parking area by the trailhead.
-This shortcut will save you about an hour on the road, so you could that you could instead spend looking at this majestic waterfall :)!
+This shortcut will save you about an hour on the road, so you could instead spend that time looking at this majestic waterfall :)!
+If you are looking for car rental options, I can definitely recommend Blue Car Rental for cars and CampEasy for Camper Vans.

 - Start of The Hike: From the Hengifoss Car Park.
 You can’t miss the trail from there.